Frequently Asked Questions

 Once you have been selected as a preferred candidate for the program, you will be required to complete a health check process which includes:

-- Dental health clearance
+- Dental health questions

 - General health clearance and mandatory vaccinations